Text Mining Undergraduate Engineering Programs' Applications: the Role of Gender, Nationality, and Socio-economic Status: Introduction

-Numerous studies have investigated the reasons behind the underrepresentation of socially disadvantaged groups in STEM education from both the demand and supply sides.
-Existing social science literature has pointed out that negative stereotypes, discrimination, and an unsupportive study environment are among the biggest issues from the demand side \citep{steinpreis1999impact, hewlett2008athena, grossman2014perceived}.
-The negative impact of these factors is amplified by the biases in algorithms distributing STEM-related opportunities in the era of big data \citep{lambrecht2019algorithmic}.
-From the supply side, the lack of role models, the lack of confidence in background knowledge, low perceptions about the social impact of STEM careers, and different life priorities have been identified as key reasons behind the underrepresentation of the aforementioned groups \citep{Besterfield, Marra, hoisl2017sa, samek2019gender}.
-Moreover, family socio-economic background, parental education attainments are strong predictors of the next generation's educational selection \citep{bowles2002inheritance, gould2011does}.
+To enhance EDI in the field of STEM, a critical first step is to identify the reasons behind such underrepresentations.
+Existing studies have categorized the influencing factors into demand- and supply-side factors, corresponding to the action of recruiters and the behaviors of individuals, respectively.
+On the demand side, negative stereotypes, discrimination, and an unsupportive work/study environment are among the factors that discourage the aforementioned groups from entering and staying in STEM \cite{steinpreis1999impact, hewlett2008athena, grossman2014perceived}.
+The negative impact of these factors may be amplified by the biases in the algorithms that are used to distribute STEM-related opportunities \cite{lambrecht2019algorithmic}.
+On the supply side, the lack of role models, the lack of confidence in background knowledge, low perceptions about the social impact of STEM careers, and different life priorities have been identified as key factors that drive the aforementioned groups away from STEM \cite{Besterfield, Marra, hoisl2017sa, samek2019gender}.
 While these studies have generated insightful findings, they are limited by relatively small sample sizes, which typically originate from surveys and longitudinal studies.

-There has been an increasing focus on applying data science technologies to understand and enhance EDI in STEM education, primarily focusing on the demand side.
-For example, mathematical programming and machine learning are leveraged to incorporate diversity considerations into student group formations \citep{cutshall2007indiana, maass2015maximizing} and degree program admissions \citep{duran2011mathematical}.
-Less attention from the data science community has been placed on the supply side. \citet{Chopra2} and \citet{jacobs2020reddit} are among the pioneers who apply data mining approaches to analyze the gender differences in STEM education and the challenges confronted by women in STEM.

-In this paper, we extend the existing research that applies data science technologies to promoting EDI in STEM.
-We develop a novel text mining approach integrating Latent Dirichlet Allocation (LDA) based on the work of \cite{blei2003latent} and word embeddings \citep{Mikolov} to analyze university application text data from 43,566 applicants over a period of 5 years.
-Students' motivations for pursuing engineering as a field of study are extracted from their text responses to a series of questions they were required to answer in the application.
-The application data are then cross-referenced with Canadian census data to investigate the influence of gender, nationality, and family income and educational attainment on shaping high school students' motivations for studying STEM.
+To address the challenge, recent studies have leveraged data mining techniques to analyze large datasets originating from more diversed sources, including social media, online job advertisements and university applications, to investigate the gender differences in STEM education \cite{Chopra2} and the challenges confronted by women in STEM occupations \cite{jacobs2020reddit}.
+Data science technologies present a valuable tool in understanding and promoting EDI in STEM.